 Some cancer hospitals have a palliative care ward.
 The staff there specialise in

 These wards are often quieter and more peaceful than the busy treatment wards you may be used to.
 The staff will be able to look after you and your family in the way you would like.
 These wards aim to have an environment more like home and may have available

 You are usually able to bring in your own duvet, pillows and other personal belongings to make you feel comfortable.

 On a palliative care ward you will have access to

 - Social workers

-- Counsellors and other medical experts
+- Counsellors and other health care professionals

 The staff will be able to help you stay comfortable, and can discuss any of your issues and concerns.